State Farm Stadium: College basketball

 Before 2018, the venue was known as University of Phoenix Stadium.
-It hosted the Final Four, the semifinals and championship game of the NCAA Division I men's basketball tournament, in 2017, and will do so again in 2024.
+It hosted the Final Four, the semifinals and championship game of the NCAA Division I men's basketball tournament, in 2017.
+The 2017 Final Four featured South Carolina, Gonzaga, Oregon and North Carolina.
+Gonzaga defeated South Carolina in the first semifinal game 77–73 and North Carolina defeated Oregon in the second semifinal game 77–76.
+North Carolina defeated Gonzaga for their 6th national title, 71–65.

+The stadium hosted the Final Four of the 2024 NCAA Division I men's basketball tournament.
+The 2024 Final Four featured UConn, Alabama, NC State and Purdue.
+Purdue defeated NC State in the first semifinal game 63–50 and UConn defeated Alabama in the second semifinal game 86–72.
+UConn then defeated Purdue in the championship game 75–60 to become the first team since the 2007 Florida Gators to repeat as national champions.

+Additionally, it hosted the West Regional semifinals and finals in 2009.

 Soccer

 On February 7, 2007, the stadium hosted a soccer match attended by 62,462 fans.
 The United States men's national soccer team defeated Mexico, 2–0.
 On January 21, 2012, the U.S. played against Venezuela and won the match 1–0.

 On January 30, 2013, Mexico played against Denmark, a game that was broadcast on Televisa Deportes, UniMás, and TV Azteca.
 The match ended in a 1–1 draw.

 On November 19, 2015, the stadium was one of the sites selected for the 2016 Copa América Centenario.
 The stadium hosted three matches, including Mexico vs. Uruguay on June 5, and the third-place match (United States vs. Colombia) on June 25.

 In club soccer, Real Madrid battled MLS side LA Galaxy in August 2013.
 The Spanish side defeated the Galaxy 3–1.

 The stadium has hosted the CONCACAF Gold Cup and the first semi-final of the 2019 Gold Cup.